connectrpc/examples-go/.github/CONTRIBUTING.md

 communications, please remember to treat your fellow contributors with respect!

-Note that you'll need to sign [Buf's Contributor License Agreement][cla] before we can accept any of your contributions.
+Note that you'll need to sign the [Contributor License Agreement][cla] before we can accept any of your contributions.
 If necessary, a bot will remind you to accept the CLA when you open your pull request.